-When to start
+When to start homeschooling in Nova Scotia

-“in the case of previous public school experience, the last grade level attained; in the case of previous home education experience, the program level of and estimated equivalent public school grade level; and identification of the proposed home education program” (Regulations Section 39 (2))
+(b) if the child has previous home education experience, the program level of achievement and estimated equivalent public school grade level; and

-What about curriculum?
+What about a homeschool curriculum?

-The yearly report
+The yearly homeschooling in Nova Scotia report

-Homeschoolers are also required to submit a report to the D.O.E. each June,
+Homeschoolers are also required to submit a report to the DOE. each June,

-There is a form you can use for the report on the DOE website, or you can make your own.
-We make the whole process easy by placing our registration for the following year in the envelope with our June report and then we only have to think about the requirements once a year!
-Please note that you can also email your registration and report.
-The correct email address is: email@example.com
+We always made the entire process easy by placing our registration for the following year in the envelope with our June report.
+Then we only had to think about the requirements once a year!

 Love, Luck &